Tracing the Roots: Leveraging Temporal Dynamics in Diffusion Trajectories for Origin Attribution: Introduction

 \section{Introduction}

-Generative modeling has seen major breakthroughs due to advances in Denoising Diffusion Probabilistic Models (DDPMs) \citep{pmlr-v37-sohl-dickstein15, NEURIPS2020_4c5bcfec, Rombach_2022_CVPR}.
-These models have become the go-to method for image synthesis, achieving state-of-the-art performance \citep{dhariwal2021diffusion, Karras2024edm2}.
-However, as diffusion models become more prevalent, concerns about privacy and security arise.
-With no one to hold the systems' developers responsible, copyrighted or confidential data may be used in the training process and regurgitated during inference \citep{10.5555/3620237.3620531, 10203298, wen2024detecting, gu2024on}.
-Moreover, the lack of accountability mechanisms enables the creation and dissemination of harmful or malicious content.
-Towards more responsible image generation, we develop algorithms to trace the origin of images.
+Generative modeling has seen major advancements with the rise of diffusion models \citep{NEURIPS2020_4c5bcfec}.
+These models have become the standard for image synthesis, achieving state-of-the-art performance via trajectories from noise to coherent data \citep{Karras2024edm2}.
+However, their growing prevalence has raised significant concerns about privacy, security and accountability.
+For instance, sensitive or copyrighted data used during training can be memorized and inadvertently reproduced by the model during inference \citep{10.5555/3620237.3620531, 10203298, gu2025on}.
+Furthermore, the lack of mechanisms to attribute content to specific models has made it easier to distribute harmful or malicious outputs without repercussions \citep{wang2023where, pmlr-v235-laszkiewicz24a, 10.1007/978-3-031-73033-7_16}.
+We are therefore broadly concerned with the following question regarding data provenance:

-In particular, we are interested in whether a given image is part of a model’s member (training) set, belonging set (i.e., sampled from the model) or if it is from an external dataset.
-Such problems are typically studied as two separate binary classification tasks in the literature.
-One task, membership inference, predicts whether a given image is part of a model's member set \citep{7958568, 10188618, 10.5555/3618408.3618757, wang2024diagnosis}.
-The second, Model Attribution (MA), aims to classify images as generated by a particular model \citep{wang2023where, pmlr-v235-laszkiewicz24a} (i.e., belonging to the model).
-We introduce the three-class problem of distinguishing member, belonging and external data as Origin Attribution (OA).\footnote{Note that \citet{wang2023where} use this term to describe what we call MA.
-However, we reserve the OA label for our more general setting and adopt MA to describe their setup, following \citet{pmlr-v235-laszkiewicz24a}.}

-Focusing on the more common Membership Inference Attack (MIA) setting, existing methods typically train additional surrogate, or shadow, models \citep{7958568}.
-In doing so, shadow models imitate the target model and can be used to estimate the classification boundary between members and non-members, without access to the target's data.
-However, a limitation of such attacks is that it may not be feasible to produce these surrogates due to high computational costs and undocumented training processes (e.g., unknown training iterations, dataset size and regularization) \citep{Dubinski_2024_WACV}.
-Also, shadow model training implicitly assumes knowledge of the member distribution, potentially leaking information, and fails to address distribution shifts \citep{das2024blindbaselinesbeatmembership, Dubinski_2024_WACV}.
-With these points in mind, we aim to develop practical, surrogate-free, attacks that make minimal assumptions about the data availability and training process of the diffusion model.
-Our contributions are three-fold: